ClusterLabs/ha_cluster_exporter/doc/metric_spec.md

 The number of migration threshold pro node and resource ID set by a pacemaker cluster.
 Possible values are positive numbers.

-### `ha_cluster_pacemaker_resource_configuration_changes`
+### `ha_cluster_pacemaker_config_last_change`

 #### Description

-This metric return a unix timestamp which correspond to the C.ansi timestamp updated by pacemaker in cluster.
+The relevant part of this metric is its timestamp, which corresponds to the last time Pacemaker configuration changed.
-It is useful to see if the resource agent configuration in the cluster has changed over a period of time and gets alerts.
+The actual metric value will always be 1 and can be ignored.

 ## Corosync